bimobject/docs/docs/documentation/epd/creating-an-epd.md

 This area contains settings on how to handle and present the environmental impact of the products when they are in use.

-### Set included stages
+### Set included stages, set country

-This area allows you to modify what data to include in the EPD.
+This area allows you to modify the data included in EPD, and set what country that data applies to.
 It is based on the PCR set in the **Program operator** area.

-Based on what PCR you have selected, this section will look a little different.
+This section will look a little different depending on the data that is needed for the selected PCR.
 Some of the fields will be required, some will be excluded, and some will be optional.
-They may also contain different information, or be grouped differently.

 :::info We have your back
 The fields that can't be changed are designed to follow the requirements of the selected PCR standard.
-This ensures that the reports generated always have all necessary data, no matter what optional information you chose to include.
+This ensures that the generated reports include all necessary data, no matter what optional information you chose to include.
 :::

-### Set country

-This area allows you to set the country or region that apply to the fields in the **Set included stages** area.

 ## Saving and publishing EPDs